The beauty of plain

 It’s also useful to use verbs instead of nouns for your action.
 Sometimes this is as easy as removing “ion” from words.
 For example, which of the two sentences below sounds simpler?

-Could you give an explanation for why you suggest I make a modification to the way I present information?
+Could you provide an explanation for suggesting I should make modifications to the way I present information?

-Could you explain why I should modify the way I present information?
+Could you explain why I should change the way I share information?

-In case you think that I believe using plain language is easy, I don’t.
-I started out by saying that when I dream of writing, the words are chosen with care.
-Plain language takes time.
-It takes commitment and perhaps more than anything, it takes practice.
+Using plain language commitment and perhaps more than anything, it takes practice.
 It is worth doing.
 It allows you to move from good to great and the best part is, you’re probably already doing a lot of it.

 Do you use plain language principles in your work?
 What kinds of everyday items do you think use plain language?
-Can you think of things that could benefit from plain language?
+Can you think of things that could benefit from the of plain language?

 Embraced by Words (Photo credit: Robbert van der Steeg)